-The one player who wasn’t playing the event for the first time, Danny Lee had finished 16th here the year before and had missed the cut on his only previous visit to that while Na had posted one top ten in four previous visits.
+Lee had finished 16th here the year before and had missed the cut on his only previous visit to that while Na had posted one top ten in four previous visits.
 Clearly therefore previous course form is not an issue.

-From a winning score point of view the course has been toughened up since Stuart Appleby closed with a 59 in the inaugural year on his way to shooting -22 and lifting the trophy and for the past 5yrs we have seen winning scores between -13 and -16 over recent years, last year however Na got the bit between his teeth and shot -19 to post a five shot victory.
+From a winning score point of view the course has been toughened up since Stuart Appleby closed with a 59 in the inaugural year on his way to shooting -22 and lifting the trophy and the winning score has tended to sit between -13 and -16 over recent years, last year however Na got the bit between his teeth and shot -19 to post a five shot victory.